PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 LayoutState argument, retained terminal residual/Mul/Concat successor, and the single graph-indexed nested occurrence.
 This is an assignment-only orchestration change with no consumer or additional graph work.

+The diagnostics-aware normalization/pad aggregate returns the fixed two-key schema for decomposed InstanceNorm/Pad and flattened global-norm/Pad rewrites.
+Both child owners prune unused tensors unconditionally after candidate processing, while their counters report rewrites only.
+The aggregate is therefore stable observation data but is not complete evidence for cleanup-only mutation and must not be used by itself as a guard.

+Within `lower_onnx_to_ir`, one loop-local result is consumed by convergence and one terminal direct result after `_terminal_instancenorm_post_bias_stats` remains raw.
+Two additional recovery orchestrators select the same callback with flatten-only options and shared pass-state scope.
+A strict contract selects only the terminal direct occurrence for `_terminal_normalization_pad_stats`, preserving the loop-local consumer, orchestrated selections, live LayoutState, diagnostics sink, and following captured residual-add result.
+Retention must remain observation-only and add no graph work.